Oleggio/five-nines-arch-katas/README.md

 ## About the Project

 This project is intended to help MobilityCorp achieve its business goals and address its biggest business challenges by offering the most optimal technology stack and architectural solution.
 The company's goals are:
-- increase sales and revenue
+- increase sales and revenue,
-- expand market coverage
+- expand market coverage,
-- improve user experience
+- improve user experience and satisfaction,
-- strengthen its market position
+- strengthen its market position.

 <p align="center">
   <img width="653" height="512" alt="" src="main.png">